What is a Pentagon?

-In the world of geometry, different shapes play an important role in helping us understand our surroundings.
-One such interesting and commonly seen shape is the pentagon.
-It is a simple closed figure with five straight sides and five angles.
+A pentagon is a five sided polygon with five corners.
+In geometry, different shapes play an important role in helping us understand our surroundings.
+The pentagon is one such interesting and commonly found shape.
+It is a simple closed figure that has five straight sides and five angles.
 From math problems to architecture and design, pentagons are found everywhere!

-This blog will explain what a pentagon is, the definition of a pentagon, its properties, types, and real-life uses in an easy-to-understand manner.
+In this blog, we will explain what a pentagon is, its definition, properties, types, and real-life uses.

 Table of Contents